RACE #1

 Mt.
 Van Hoevenberg

-Sunday, December 15th ABOUT THE VENUE
+Sunday, December 14th ABOUT THE VENUE

 The Olympic Regional Development Authority will be the first of the six venue series to host the ADK Tour de Ski at Mt.
 Van Hoevenberg Cross Country Ski Center (MVH).
-Steeped in Olympic legacy,the first race of the ADK Tour de Ski series will take place on December 15th, at 10 a.m.
+Steeped in Olympic legacy,the first race of the ADK Tour de Ski series will take place on December 14th, at 10 a.m.
 As part of the historic Lake Placid Olympic venues, MVH continues to uphold a proud tradition of winter sports excellence, drawing cross country skiers from around the world to experience the new competition loops, and continue to enjoy the Legacy Trail system.
 The course will be designed to support skiers of all ability levels, and while we hope for our first race to be blanketed in natural snow, Mt.
 Van Hoevenberg’s snowmaking capabilities ensure that we’ll open the ADK Tour de Ski within a winter wonderland!
 DETAILS

-Date: 12/15/24 Start Time: 10am Format: Interval Start Open & Masters | Youth Mass Start by Grade Technique: Skate | Youth Open Distance: TBD |
+Date: 12/14/25 Start Time: 10am Format: Mass Start Open & Masters | Youth Mass Start by Grade Technique: Skate | Youth Open Distance: 10K, 5K, and Youth Distances |

 RACE #2